kadergenc/comrade/README.md

 - **Player Subtitle Change:**
   When any user adds subtitles, it sends a `{"command":"PlayerSubtitleChanged","contents":"fileContents"}` JSON event to the other user.
 The receiving mpv project updates the subtitles with the provided content.

-### Context

-This project aims to facilitate simultaneous watching of TV series or movies for two people.
-It primarily uses the mpv player and some of its features.
-Additionally, it utilizes Socket.io to communicate and synchronize users.